ckeditor/ckeditor5/docs/installation/advanced/integrating-from-source-webpack.md

 ---
 category: alternative-setups
+meta-title: Integrating CKEditor 5 from source using Webpack | CKEditor 5 documentation
 order: 10
 ---

 # Integrating from source using webpack

 <info-box>
-	CKEditor 5 is currently built using [webpack@5](https://webpack.js.org/).
+	CKEditor&nbsp;5 is currently built using [webpack@5](https://webpack.js.org/).
 All builds, examples and demos are generated using this bundler.
-It should also be possible to build CKEditor 5 using other bundlers (if they are configured properly), such as [Rollup](https://github.com/rollup/rollup) or [Browserify](http://browserify.org/), but these setups are not officially supported yet.
+It should also be possible to build CKEditor&nbsp;5 using other bundlers (if they are configured properly), such as [Rollup](https://github.com/rollup/rollup) or [Browserify](http://browserify.org/), but these setups are not officially supported yet.
 However, there is integration for {@link installation/advanced/integrating-from-source-vite Vite}.
 It is still in an experimental phase and supports a limited number of features.
-For example, the [`@ckeditor/ckeditor5-dev-translations`](https://www.npmjs.com/package/@ckeditor/ckeditor5-dev-translations) that allows to localize the editor is only available for webpack.
+For example, the [`@ckeditor/ckeditor5-dev-translations`](https://www.npmjs.com/package/@ckeditor/ckeditor5-dev-translations) that allows localizing the editor is only available for webpack.
 More work on this subject will be done in the future.

 	Therefore, a prerequisite to this guide is that you are using webpack as your build tool.
 </info-box>

-This scenario allows you to fully control the building process of CKEditor 5.
-This means that you will not actually use the builds anymore, but instead build CKEditor from source directly into your project.
+This scenario allows you to fully control the building process of CKEditor&nbsp;5.
+This means that you will not actually use the builds anymore, but instead build CKEditor&nbsp;5 from the source directly into your project.
 This integration method gives you full control over which features will be included and how webpack will be configured.

 <info-box>
-	Similar results to what this method allows can be achieved by {@link installation/getting-started/quick-start-other#building-the-editor-from-source customizing an existing build} and integrating your custom build.
-This will give faster build times (since CKEditor 5 will be built once and committed), however, it requires maintaining a separate repository and installing the code from that repository into your project (e.g. by publishing a new npm package or using tools like [Lerna](https://github.com/lerna/lerna)).
+	You can achieve similar results to what this method allows by {@link installation/getting-started/quick-start-other#building-the-editor-from-source customizing an existing build} and integrating your custom build.
+This will give faster build times (since CKEditor&nbsp;5 will be built once and committed), however, it requires maintaining a separate repository and installing the code from that repository into your project (for example, by publishing a new npm package or using tools like [Lerna](https://github.com/lerna/lerna)).
 This makes it less convenient than the method described in this scenario.
 </info-box>

 First of all, you need to install the source packages that you will use in your existing project.
-If you base your integration on one of the existing builds, you can take them from that build's `package.json` file (see e.g. [classic build's `package.json`](https://github.com/ckeditor/ckeditor5/blob/master/packages/ckeditor5-build-classic/package.json)).
+If you base your integration on one of the existing builds, you can take them from that build's `package.json` file (see, for example, [classic build's `package.json`](https://github.com/ckeditor/ckeditor5/blob/master/packages/ckeditor5-build-classic/package.json)).
 At this moment you can choose the editor type and the features you want.
 Keep in mind, however, that all packages (excluding `@ckeditor/ckeditor5-dev-*`) {@link installation/plugins/installing-plugins#requirements must have the same version as the base editor package}.

 Copy these dependencies to your `package.json` and call `npm install` to install them.
 You can also install them individually.
 An example list of plugins may look like this: